cloudinary-community/photocrate/README.md

 npm run dev
 ```

-And you should now be running Photobox!
+And you should now be running Photobox at http://localhost:3000/!

-The Photobox library is available at http://localhost:3000/.

 ## Using Photobox